tccz/cr-key-gen/README.md

 ## Output

-The script generates a file named `restored.key` containing the HMAC-SHA1 hash that can be used in place of a physical YubiKey to access the keepass database.
+The script generates a file named `restored.key` containing the HMAC-SHA1 hash that can be used in place of a physical YubiKey or OnlyKey to access the keepass database.

 ## Error Handling